CloudReactor/docs/secrets.md

 The default deployment tasks will then be able to use the value of `cloudreactor.deploy_api_key` when connecting to CloudReactor.

-To inject the artifactory credentials, add this to `deploy_config/vars/common.yml`:
+To inject secrets available for your Dockerfile to use, add something like this to `deploy_config/vars/common.yml`:

     default_build_options:
       extra_docker_build_args: "--build-arg ARTIFACTORY_USER={{artifactory.username | quote}} --build-arg ARTIFACTORY_PASSWORD={{artifactory.password | quote}}"